square/react-native-square-reader-sdk/docs/get-started.md

    * `NSMicrophoneUsageDescription` : "This app integrates with Square for card processing.
 To swipe magnetic cards via the headphone jack, Square requires access to the microphone."
+   * `NSBluetoothAlwaysUsageDescription` : "This app integrates with Square for card processing.
+Square uses Bluetooth to connect your device to compatible hardware."
    * `NSBluetoothPeripheralUsageDescription` : This app integrates with Square for card processing.
 Square uses Bluetooth to connect your device to compatible hardware.